School:Psychology and Sport Science

 Cambridge Festival of Ideas, 2012.
 Why I Dreamed Me: How Brain Science Explains our Peculiar Experience of the Self in Dreams.

-Newsweek (2019) People with autism have a 'different sense of self', study finds.
-Read the article
+Newsweek (2019).
+People with autism have a 'different sense of self', study find.

-New Scientist (2019) People with autism are less likely to fall for an out-of-body illusion.
-Read the article
+New Scientist (2019).
+People with autism are less likely to fall for an out-of-body illusion.

 The Sun (2016).
 Goggle Blockers.

-Interviewed for ABC TV, Australia, on science programme Catalyst (topic: out of body experiences).
-Watch the video.
+ABC TV, Australia (2010).
+On science programme Catalyst (topic: out of body experiences).